suncoast-devs/handbook/curriculum/fundamentals/static-sites/assignments/expanding-your-world.md

 ## Objectives

-- Practice using your tools text editor.
+- Practice using your tools text editor
 - Explore new CSS properties
-- Publish a web page.
+- Publish a web page

 ## Requirements